 If you have any personal use of a dwelling unit (including a vacation home) that you rent, you must divide your expenses between rental use and personal use.
 In general, your rental expenses will be no more than your total expenses multiplied by a fraction; the denominator of which is the total number of days the dwelling unit is used and the numerator of which is the total number of days actually rented at a fair rental price.
-Only your rental expenses may deducted on Schedule E (Form 1040).
-Some of your personal expenses may be deductible if you itemize your deductions on Schedule A (Form 1040).
+Only your rental expenses may be deducted on Schedule E (Form 1040).
+Some of your personal expenses may be deductible on Schedule A (Form 1040), if you itemize your deductions.